hoodiecrow/ConsTcl/README.md

 ```

+__read-eof__ procedure

-`` read-eof `` checks a number of objects for possible end-of-file objects.
+`` read-eof `` checks a number of presumed characters for possible end-of-file objects.
 If it finds one, it returns _from its caller_ with the EOF value.

 <table border=1><thead><tr><th colspan=2 align="left">read-eof (internal)</th></tr></thead><tr><td>args</td><td>some characters</td></tr></table>